Best Life Insurance for Pre-Existing Conditions

 Jason Stolz CLTC, CRPC

 Finding the best life insurance with pre-existing conditions is absolutely possible—you just need the right type of policy, the right carrier, and the right strategy.
-Many people assume that a health history automatically means sky-high prices or denials, but that’s not always true.
-With a smart approach, you can often qualify for competitive coverage, even if you’ve had heart issues, diabetes, cancer, or other medical concerns.
+Many people assume a health history automatically means sky-high premiums or denials.
+In reality, underwriting outcomes vary widely by company.
+With a smart approach, you can often qualify for meaningful coverage at a reasonable cost, even if you’ve dealt with heart issues, diabetes, cancer, autoimmune conditions, or other medical concerns.

 What Counts as a Pre-Existing Condition?